 How to Drive Facebook Fans to Your Website

-Hopefully I’ve convinced you to drive your Facebook fans to your website so you can control your visitor’s experience with you and your “brand” (business or kennel).
+Hopefully I’ve convinced you to drive your Facebook fans to your website so you can control your visitor’s experience with you and your “brand” (breeding program, kennel or business).
 Here’s how to do it:

 - Make sure your website URL is in the About section of your Facebook page.
 If you hover over the About section, you will get an option to click Edit.
 Make sure the URL fits in the 130 character limit, so put it near the beginning of your description.

 - Repeat the same process on your personal Facebook profile.